-- We have students from 7 different counties and 22 different school districts represented here
+- We have students from 7 counties and 22 different school districts represented here.

-- Our students come from socioeconomically diverse backgrounds where 40% of students receive financial assistance
+- Our students come from socioeconomically diverse backgrounds with 40% of students receiving financial assistance.

 Schools of Distinction

-CVCA offers five Schools of Distinction: Arts and Humanities, Business and Entrepreneurship, Engineering, Medical Professions, and Ministry.
-These schools expose select juniors and seniors to professional fields and potential majors.
+CVCA offers five Schools of Distinction: Arts & Humanities, Business & Entrepreneurship, Engineering, Medical Professions, and Ministry.
+The schools expose select juniors and seniors to professional fields and potential majors.

-With multiple and diverse offerings, Jterm engages students in experiential learning opportunities, enriching education by challenging students in their areas of interest through educational travel, service or mission trips, enriched courses, and career experience opportunities.
+With multiple and diverse offerings, Jterm engages students in experiential learning opportunities through educational travel, service or mission trips, enriched courses, and career experience opportunities.

 Cuyahoga Valley Christian Academy offers AP courses in Calculus, Physics, Spanish Language and Culture, U.S. History, and many more!

-CVCA offers a technology-rich academic environment.
-Every student receives a Chromebook, through our one-to-one computer initiative, and a 1-gigabit fiber-optic internet line assures dependable Internet access.
-All classrooms feature a SmartBoard and all teachers are equipped with a hybrid laptop capable of wireless video for wire-free teaching.
+With CVCA’s technology-rich academic environment, every student receives a Chromebook, and a 1-gigabit fiber-optic internet line assures dependable Internet access.
+All classrooms feature a SmartBoard and all teachers use a hybrid laptop capable of wireless video for teaching.

-Cuyahoga Valley Christian Academy offers AP courses in Biology, Calculus AB, Calculus BC, Economics, English Literature & Composition, European History, Spanish, Statistics, U.S. History
+Cuyahoga Valley Christian Academy offers AP courses in Biology, Calculus AB, Calculus BC, Economics, English Literature & Composition, European History, Spanish, Statistics, and U.S. History.

 Every semester, CVCA students have the opportunity to serve the community for a minimum of eight hours either through their church, the school, or volunteer organizations.
 Projects have ranged from serving on mission trips or helping in Sunday School to assisting at therapeutic riding facilities and facilities for the physically challenged.